5argon/arkham-tags/README.md

 ### Learning available tags

+Detailed documentation is available for some commonly used group of tags (has the same prefix) [here](./common-tags.md).

 In addition to just reading a list of all available tags in `/json/input/tags.json`, try looking at similar cards that are already tagged and you think should share similar tags to discover what's available for use.

 For ease of hand-tagging literally to the text, tags defined are very fine-grained.
 For example if you see "[free] Spend 1 resource :", it should use a more specific tag `cost_free_spend_resource` even though the card is technically also `spend_resource`.
 However there is no `cost_free_spend_resource_1` to use.
 Some tag offer numerical value because they are common values, such as `gain_resource_1` or `draw_player_1`.